 Profit sharing

-In an EOT, all eligible employees must benefit equitably from the profit share.
+In an EOT, to benefit from the £3,600 tax free bonuses, staff profit share must be split “equitably” across all eligible employees.
 This doesn’t necessarily mean every employee receives the same amount of profit share – but the system must not favour individuals.
 You can learn more about how profit share can be split on our help page.

 Will the staff profit share be equitable?